-Finasteride is a popular prescription medication for treating male pattern baldness (androgenic alopecia).
-First approved by the U.S. FDA in 1997 as remedy for androgenic alopecia, it was initially produced by Merck & Co. and branded as Propecia, coming in the form of a 1mg once a day pill.
-Five years earlier Merck already had Finasteride approved as a treatment for enlarged prostate gland (benign prostatic hyperplasia, BPH).
+Finasteride is a popular prescription medication for treating male-pattern baldness (androgenic alopecia).
+First approved by the U.S. FDA in 1997 as a treatment for androgenic alopecia, it was initially produced by Merck & Co. and branded as Propecia, coming in the form of a 1mg once a day pill.
+Five years earlier Merck already had Finasteride approved as a treatment for an enlarged prostate gland (benign prostatic hyperplasia or BPH).
 To treat BPH a daily dose of 5mg Finasteride is used, which Merck sells as Proscar.
 Nowadays, many generic versions are available for both Propecia (1mg) and Proscar (5mg).

 As has been demonstrated in several long-term studies of up to 10 years, Finasteride successfully stops male pattern hair loss in about 85 percent of men.
-For some 65 percent of users it even triggers new hair to grow, i.e., new hair appears in previously bald hair follicles.
+For some 65 percent of users it even triggers new hair to grow, i.e., new hair appears in previously bald areas.

-Dutasteride also is a 5α-reductase inhibitor that functions very similar to Finasteride in its suppression of DHT and thus serves the same purpose of treating male pattern baldness and BPH.
-Dutasteride was FDA approved in 2001 as a medication for BPH.
-It is sold under the proprietary name Avodart (0.5mg capsules that are taken once a day) by GlaxoSmithKline and sometimes combined with tamsulosin as Duodart and Combodart.
+Dutasteride is also a 5α-reductase inhibitor that functions very similar to Finasteride in its suppression of DHT and thus serves the same purpose of treating male pattern baldness and BPH.
+Dutasteride was FDA-approved in 2001 as a medication for BPH.
+It is sold under the proprietary name Avodart (0.5mg capsules that are taken once a day) by GlaxoSmithKline and sometimes combined with tamsulosin (another medication that treats BPH) as Duodart and Combodart.
 Generic alternatives are also widely sold.

-However, Dutasteride so far hasn’t received FDA approval for treating baldness, even though it has been licensed for this use in several other countries.
-This means that Dutasteride in the United States can only be prescribed by doctors for BPH or other conditions stated on its label, but not for hair loss.
+However, thus far, Dutasteride hasn’t received FDA approval for treating baldness, even though it has been licensed for this purpose in several other countries.
+This means that Dutasteride in the United States can only be prescribed by doctors for BPH and not for hair loss.

 Both drugs do what they are supposed to do fairly well.
-The vast majority of men find that either medication typically stops their baldness problem within six months of use.
+The vast majority of men find that either medication typically stops their baldness from progressing within six months.
 Clinical studies, however, have indicated that Dutasteride’s inhibiting effect on DHT production is slightly more powerful than that of Finasteride.

-Comparing a 5mg dosage of Finasteride with 0.5mg of Dutasteride taken by nearly 400 men, one study found that Dutasteride inhibited DHT production by 98.4 percent (+-1.2 percent) whereas Finasteride only reduced DHT production by 70.8 percent (+-18.3 percent).
-It’s not just that the absolute success rate of Dutasteride was higher, but its effect had a narrow range of plus or minus 1.2 percent.
-This means that the DHT reduction result was more or less the same for all men in the Dutasteride group.
-Meanwhile the range of Finasteride was a much broader plus or minus 18.3 percent, which means there is greater variability in the expected outcome.
+Comparing a 5mg dose of Finasteride with 0.5mg of Dutasteride taken by nearly 400 men, one study found that Dutasteride inhibited DHT production by 98.4 percent (+-1.2 percent) whereas Finasteride only reduced DHT production by 70.8 percent (+-18.3 percent).
+It’s not just that the absolute success rate of Dutasteride was higher, but results were also more consistent, meaning that DHT reduction was more or less the same for all men in the Dutasteride group.
+Finasteride meanwhile, had much greater variability in the expected outcome.

-Other studies that go beyond testosterone-DHT conversion and focus on the effect on hair growth found that Dutasteride tends to stimulate slightly more hair regrowth than Finasteride.
+Other studies comparing the two medications found that Dutasteride tends to stimulate slightly more hair regrowth than Finasteride.

-Finasteride and Dutasteride both require patience, as the first visible results on hair volume and quality appear only within about 4 months.
-There is no indication that Dutasteride acts notably faster than Finasteride.
+Finasteride and Dutasteride both require patience, as visible results on hair volume and quality can take at least 4 months.
+There is no indication that Dutasteride acts faster than Finasteride.

-Both Finasteride and Dutasteride can have mild side effects that are similar in nature, given that both drugs come from the same family of 5α-reductase inhibitors.
+Both Finasteride and Dutasteride can have side effects that are similar in nature, given that both drugs come from the same family of 5α-reductase inhibitors.
 These side effects typically include dizziness, skin rashes, confusion, swollen limbs and breast tenderness.
-In rare cases there can be sexual side effects, such as decreased libido and erectile dysfunction.
+Less commoonly, there can be sexual side effects, such as decreased libido and erectile dysfunction.

-Many men worry about these sexual side effects of Finasteride and Dutasteride and there is much discussion on the internet about this topic and which drug may have the least adverse effects.
-In reality, as a comparative study on over 1,600 men has shown, the overall risk is low and there is no significant difference between the two drugs.
+Many men worry about the sexual side effects of Finasteride and Dutasteride, and there is much discussion on the internet about this topic and which drug may be safer.
+In reality, as a comparative study on over 1,600 men demonstrated, there is no significant difference between the two drugs.

 In that study, 817 participants received 5mg of Finasteride and 813 men took 0.5mg of Dutasteride over the course of 12 months.
-General sexual side effects were noticed by only 11 percent of the Dutasteride users and 14 percent of the Finasteride group.
+Sexual side effects were notied by 11 percent of the Dutasteride users and 14 percent of the Finasteride group.
 Severe side effects were rarer yet.
 Only 1 percent of each group complained about ejaculatory disorder, and only about 5 percent noticed decreased libido.